Mmiglio/BiologicalData/README.md

 # Biological Data
  This goal of this project is to investigate the functional and structural properties of the SH2 domain starting from a sample sequence.
-Our sequence is identified by UniProt ID `P23615(1258-1339)` and can be found as a fasta file `data/sequenceP23615.fasta`.
+Our sequence is identified by UniProt ID `P23615(1258-1339)` and can be found in fasta format in `data/sequenceP23615.fasta`.

  ## Requirements
  The project have been developed using Python 3 with the packages cotained in `requirements.txt`.